Whetstone Mining in the Blackdown Hills

 The tunnels cut into the greensand required extensive timbering to prevent them from collapsing but when a mine was abandoned, the timbering (a valuable resource) was removed for re-use and the tunnel allowed to fall into disrepair.
 This usually left a gully or trench where the mine entrance had been and the early shallow parts of the tunnel had fallen in, and often there would be sunken ground further out where galleries had collapsed.

-The spoil heaps are by far the most obvious evidence of whetstone mining to be found now, but in most areas the remains of the collapsed tunnels can still be made out.
+The spoil heaps are by far the most obvious evidence of whetstone mining to be found now, but in most areas the remains of the collapsed tunnel entrances can still be made out.
 The poor condition of the tunnel remains isn't surprising really as they could be 200 years old or more and if covered with bracken or brambles, those old entrances become almost invisible.
 Sometimes the only clue to where a tunnel entrance may have been is by noting the position of the associated spoil heap: the entrance would have been level with the flat top of the spoil heap to ensure the barrows could be wheeled out easily.

 Area of a spoil heap which has been excavated to show the sand and rocks